na-hiro/CarND-Advanced-Lane-Lines/README.md

 ##### 4.1.1 Color Threshold Processing
 The threshold processing is performed on the HLS image and the result of extracting the lane candidate is shown below.
 It was confirmed that yellow and white lanes were extracted efficiently.
+The function name of this operation is `det_lines_by_hls_color()`.

 ![alt text][image6]

 ##### 4.1.2 Threshold processing of gradient and its direction
 Here, I explain the magnitude of the gradient of the HLS image and the thresholding of that direction.
-By combining this processing with color threshold processing, narrowing down of lane candidate points becomes possible.
+By combining this processing with color threshold processing, narrowing down of lane candidate points becomes possible.The function name of this operation is `combine_color_and_gradient()`.

 ![alt text][image7]